anwaldt/sound_synthesis_introduction/Website/posts/Subtractive/puredata-subtractive-examples.rst

 .. priority: 1

-When starting with subtractive synthesis, filters are the first thing to look for.
+Filters are an essential, sound-defining component within subtractive synthesis.
+Especially in analog hardware, filters of specific instruments, like the TB 303 or the Minimoog, make the individual - almost legendary - sound qualities.
+It thus makes sense to look for different filter implementations in software, since they can improve the overall sound a lot.
-PD offers a couple of builtin filters but additional externals come with nice sounding implementations.
+PD offers a couple of builtin filters but additional externals come with more elaborate implementations.

 -----